 Enough notice time must have been allowed before filing for eviction action.

 - Proceed to the Justice of the Peace court

 The landlord must check the documents correctly and avoid making errors.
 Making a mistake while filling up forms may hinder the action for summary possession.
 There is a possibility that the case will pass in favor of the tenant if errors are spotted.

 The initial notice period takes about 5 to 60 days from the Notice to Vacate/Quit issuance.
 This depends on the reason for the eviction lawsuit and the rent or lease agreement.
-Depending on the violation, the notice may be anywhere from

 Serving the Tenant